samoyed-health-foundation/website/site/content/diseases/subaortic-stenosis.md

 The left ventricle (chamber) of the heart pumps oxygenated blood through the aorta, a large blood vessel, to the rest of the body.
-In subaortic stenosis (SAS) there is a narrowing (stenosis) of the aorta just below the aortic valve (thus the full technical name - subvalvular aortic stenosis).
+In aortic stenosis there is a narrowing (stenosis) of the aorta.
+The most common type in dogs is subaortic stenosis (SAS) where the narrowing is just below the aortic valve (thus the full technical name - subvalvular aortic stenosis).
 The narrowing can be minor -- a few small nodules, or major -- a fibrous band constricting the entire aorta.
 The heart must work